Sharing is caring!

 If you want to see the most beautiful, green, and lush Bali rice terraces, go to Bali during the wet season from October to March.

 March would arguably be the best month to see lush green rice fields in Bali.
-March is the transition period from the wet season to the dry season, and just before the start of the rice harvest season in April.
+March is the transition period from the wet to the dry season, and just before the start of the rice harvest season in April.

 I visited Bali in March.
 So, if you want to see green Bali rice terraces like in the above photos, visit Bali in March!